Find on this page | Range Calculator/Estimator

 The transmitting circuit is shown in Figure 1.

 The circuit uses a method of generating FM called slope modulation.
 Integrator U1a, comparator U1b and limiter U3 form a free-running FM oscillator/modulator operating at twice the operating output frequency.
 Integrator U1a is the heart of the modulator.
-The output of U1a is linear ramping voltage of either positive or negative slope.
+The output of U1a is a linear ramping voltage of either positive or negative slope.
 The slope is determined by 1) the value of the integrating capacitor connecting pins 13 and 14 of U1a and 2) the sum of currents from U1c, U1d and FREQ ADJ and LINEARITY ADJ potentiometers at the summing point (pin 13) of the integrator.
 Negative feedback current from U2, through the FREQ adjust potentiometer, causes the circuit to oscillate at a frequency determined by the combined positive and negative slopes of the U1a output signal.
 The output signal (U1a pin 14) is a non-symmetrical (scalene) triangle wave.
 The degree of asymmetry determines the period and thus the frequency of the output signal; the greater the asymmetry, the lower the frequency.
 By controling the integrators's output slope, the combined input currents (from the above-mentioned sources) determine the instantaneous oscillator frequency.

 The output signal from U1a is presented to comparator U1b.
 The output of U1b will either be 'high', near the power rail voltage, or 'low', near ground, depending on whether the pin 9 voltage is above or below the reference voltage on pin 10.
 Limiter U2 shortens the rise and fall times of the U1b output signal.
 U2 provides the negative feedback signal to the integrator, as explained above, and also clocks output divider U3a.
 U3a divides the signal frequency by 2 and restores symmetry.